 How to get there?

 There are no direct flights to Guimaras.
 From Manila, take a flight to Iloilo via Airasia, Philippine Airlines, or Cebu Pacific.
 In my case, we took and availed a seat sale from Airasia.
-From Iloilo, take a jeepney or taxi going to Iloilo City harbor (Ortiz Wharf), and then take a 15-minute boat ride going to Jordan Wharf, Guimaras – the main port of entry in Guimaras.
+Then from Iloilo, take a jeepney or taxi going to Iloilo City harbor (Ortiz Wharf), and then take a 15-minute boat ride going to Jordan Wharf, Guimaras – the main port of entry in Guimaras.
+They have a trip and can accommodate you every 30 mins, daily.

 Going around the island is a bit difficult, as many tourists and locals hire tricycles for private trips.
 However, you can request for one via the tourist guide table right at the Jordan Wharf.